kalavattam/2023_Greenlaw-et-al/results/2022-1101/work-Trinity.md

 - `(TBC)` Look into the detection and removal of PCR duplicates with UMI-tools as suggested by Alison: Need to figure out what that entails
     - Began to look into [this](https://umi-tools.readthedocs.io/en/latest/reference/dedup.html) at the end of the day~~; continue reading up on this tomorrow~~
 - `(   )` Continue to build out the alignment and processing script you were working on at the end of last week
-    + Functionize it
+    + Function-ize it
-    + Get major modules into separate scripts, which are in-turn functionized
+    + Get major modules into separate scripts, which are in-turn function-ized
     + get the main work into some kind of driver script
     + Etc.
     + `(...)` Get an answer to the question, "When splitting a bam from an RNA-seq experiment by strand for visualization (two separate bw files, one for the forward strand, the other for the reverse strand), should the bam be normalized (for example, using one of the normalization options provided by deepTools' `bamCoverage --normalizeUsing`) before or after the split?"